de-grote/aoc2023/readme.md

 * day 16: This is probably the most indented code I have ever written in rust so far.

+* day 17: Not feeling like dijkstra right now.

+* day 18: My bday!
+Part 2 doesn't work because it takes all your ram.

+* day 19: Day 5 was enough suffering, maybe later.

+* day 20: Actually got 2 stars today :O, code is just some random stuff that may or may not work for you, but I tried.

 ---

 Thanks for reading!